-Bath salts are any drug related to cathinone, an amphetamine-like stimulant found naturally in the khat plant.
+Bath salts are any drug related to Cathinone, an amphetamine-like stimulant found naturally in the Khat plant.
 Bath salts can lead to intoxication and unpredictable behavior.
 Chemically, bath salts are similar to MDMA, also known as ecstasy.
-It is also similar to amphetamines and can be dangerous.
+The abuse of bath salts is quite similar to amphetamines and can be harmful to the body.

 What Are Bath Salts?

-Bath salts are odorless.
-They get their name due to their appearance.
-They are clear rocks that sometimes have colors added to them.
-The name is also beneficial for manufacturers who want to hide the fact that they are selling illicit drugs.
+Bath salts are odorless and they get their name due to their appearance.
+They are clear rocks that sometimes have different coloring added to them.
+The name is also beneficial for manufacturers who want to hide the fact that they’re selling illicit drugs.
 Instead of placing truthful statements on the packaging, such as “Powerful drugs that make you hallucinate,” manufacturers place the drugs in foil packages stamped, “Not for consumption.”

 Bath salts may also have innocent-sounding names, such as:

 - Cloud Nine

 At one time, bath salts were available in head shops.
 Since the ingredients were not declared illegal, buyers could pick up packets of bath salts at these stores.
 Buyers who preferred a less direct route could order from online retailers.
 These factors make the abuse of bath salts an attainable and somewhat common instance.